ppy/osu-wiki/wiki/Article_Style_Guide/zh.md

 The syntax for captions are the same as normal Markdown images.

+Image captions must be plain text and never contain style or link markup.

 #### Image Links

-**Images are never to be given links!**
+Do not use image links!
+Image links are links with the image as the link text.

-On a PC platform, they will work most of the time.
+On a PC platform, they will work.

-However, on mobile, they will not work as the pointer event will trigger the hover text, not the link.
+However, on a mobile platform, they will not work as the pointer event will trigger the hover text, not the link.

 #### Flag icons